stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/README.md

 ## Learning Objectives

-1. Prepare the required inputs: a properly formatted project_metadata.tsv and project_parameters.Config.yaml.
+1. Prepare the required inputs: a properly formatted `project_metadata.tsv` and `project_parameters.Config.yaml`.
-2. Launch the container on HPC and submit/monitor jobs.
+2. Launch the container on the HPC and submit or monitor your jobs.
-3. Run the `ScRNASeqSnap` modules in order
+3. Run the ScRNASeqSnap modules sequentially.
-4. Reviewing Results, Plots, and Reports
+4. Review the generated results, plots, and reports.

 ## Target Audience